swade1987/flux2-sops-template/README.md

 - Commits must be signed with [Developer Certificate of Origin (DCO)](https://developercertificate.org/)
     - Automated with GitHub App ([DCO](https://github.com/apps/dco))

-## Warning: Production Use

-For production I would use `kms` rather than `age` for encryption/decryption.
-For more information on the configuration for this, see [here](docs/production-usage.md).

 ## Directory Structure

 ```